ai-bevo/Final-Austin-Housing-Market/README.md

   Realizing that our initial correlation-based feature removal was counterproductive, we promptly reverted the changes and restored the original subsets.
 This corrective action successfully brought the R-squared values back to their improved state.

 This experience taught us the importance of cautious feature selection and highlighted that while correlation analysis can guide feature removal, it's crucial to consider the broader impact on model performance.
 It reinforced the idea that model optimization is a dynamic process, requiring a balance between feature manipulation and maintaining the integrity of the predictive power achieved through the initial subset approach.

-Data Exploration and Preprocessing

-Model Selection
-  -  Pros:
-  -  Cons:

-About our Model

-Model Analysis

----

 ## 🏠 Part 5: Tableau Dashboard <a name="part-5"></a>